sagemath/sagecell/doc/embedding.rst

+.. _embedding:

 Embedding Single Cell Instances
 ===============================

+.. default-domain:: js

 Description
 ^^^^^^^^^^^
-Functionality to embed multiple customized instances of the Single Cell in arbitrary webpages.
-Customizable options include display of messages, location of input and output, and file uploads.
+Provides functionality to embed multiple customized instances of the Single Cell in arbitrary webpages.
+Customizable options include location of input and output and functionality shown to the user.

 Dependencies
 ^^^^^^^^^^^^